 Forget about a mobile strategy — in 2014 content marketers will need an “everything” strategy that encompasses multiple channels at once.
 According to an IDC study, by 2017, 87 percent of internet device sales will be made up of smartphones and tablets.
-That’s only three years away — and without a strategy in place to address the content consumption needs of your audience, you might as well be creating content in a silo with little hope of making it engaging and shareable.
+That’s only three years away — and without a strategy in place to address the online content consumption needs of your audience, you might as well be creating content in a silo with little hope of making it engaging and shareable.

 But keep in mind that this doesn’t necessarily mean you need a native app.
 In fact, I would argue that you don’t need an app at all.
 The key takeaway here is to create a responsive experience for your audience.
-In one fell swoop, your content should instantly be accessible and easy to navigate on any device — if it is, chances are that content will perform more successfully for your business.
+In one fell swoop, your online content should instantly be accessible and easy to navigate on any device — if it is, chances are that content will perform more successfully for your business.

 For example, according to eConsultancy, brands such as Lovehoney, State Farm, and Bench all saw conversion rate increases of 56 percent or higher as a result of a newly implemented responsive design strategy.
 At Uberflip, we also saw an increase in conversions and other key engagement metrics when we moved from our old blog (which wasn’t responsive) to a responsive content hub.

-Bottom line: Creating a responsive design experience for your content channels (and all of your online properties) should be baked into your content planning processes.
-Every time a new asset, page, blog, or anything else is rolled out, design for and test it for every screen size.
-While this may involve a larger initial investment in terms of budget — and time — you’ll be setting your content up for maximum consumption and discoverability moving forward.
+Bottom line: Creating a responsive design experience for your online content channels (and all of your online properties) should be baked into your content planning processes.
+Every time a new online content asset, page, blog, or anything else is rolled out, design for and test it for every screen size.
+While this may involve a larger initial investment in terms of budget — and time — you’ll be setting your online content up for maximum consumption and discoverability moving forward.

 3. Link earning will (eventually) trump link building

 Thanks to our friends at Google, the Hummingbird update means that search is beginning to shift, taking conversational language and context into account when ranking pages and providing results.
-Among other things, this means that synonyms will be part of the equation when delivering search results, hopefully putting badly written, keyword-overloaded content to bed.
+Among other things, this means that synonyms will be part of the equation when delivering search results, hopefully putting badly written, keyword-overloaded online content to bed.
 (For more about SEO, link building and contextual search, here’s a great article featuring Rand Fishkin, who emphasizes the need for content marketers to stand out from the crowd — especially in the current search landscape.
 Smart marketers who focus on creating something new, something substantial will win out in the end.)